course-details-portlet

 1. Common kick-off.
 Here, students will receive an introduction to all theory courses that are related to the specialization areas.
 The theory courses differ in their schedule, some will be intensive at the beginning of the semester, while others accompany the design course throughout the semester.

-2. Project phase, with a common mid-term event..
+2. Project phase, with a common mid-term event.

 3. Common exhibition, final presentation, discussion, and critical reflections to round up the semester

-Circular Studio - Buildings (FALL)
+Circular Studio - Buildings (Autumn)

 Building conservation